 The consultation process on the ALIC Zero Draft included a range of activities such as regional events in Asia, Latin America, and Africa, and online consultations.
 From 1 June until 31 October 2019 the ALIC Zero Draft was made available for comment and feedback as part of an online consultation held through the UNIDROIT website, as well as on a number of other key online platforms, including the Global Forum on Food Security and Nutrition (FSN Forum) hosted by FAO, the LandPortal.org, and the Afronomics law website.
-Comments were also welcomed through UNIDROIT, FAO and IFAD's social media networks.
+Comments were also welcomed through UNIDROIT, IFAD and FAO's social media networks.
 All the consultation reports are available at the UNIDROIT website.

 A drafting committee meeting was held in March 2020 to review and address the feedback received throughout the consultation process.
-The committee was composed of Ms Margret Vidar, Mr Lorenzo Cotula, Mr James Gathii, Mr Carlo Di Nicola and Ms Priscila Pereira de Andrade.
+The committee was composed of Mr Lorenzo Cotula, Mr James Gathii, Mr Carlo Di Nicola, Ms Priscila Pereira de Andrade and Ms Margret Vidar.

+contracts so that they effectively operationalise the international consensus reflected in the UN Guiding Principles, the VGGT and the CFS RAI Principles.
 The focus is on ALICs with a specified duration (e.g. leases, concession agreements, public-private partnerships).
 The Guide does not promote the large-scale transfer of land and excludes sales of agricultural land from its scope for two chief reasons.
 First, in many jurisdictions time-bound transactions are known to be more common than sales since, for example, land ownership may remain vested with the State or foreign investors may be prohibited from owning land.
 Second, unlike sales, time-bound transactions of land entail ongoing obligations between the grantor of the tenure and the investors which receive those rights in exchange for payment and other obligations, thus requiring effective contractual provisions to spell out the rights and obligations of the parties over the duration of the contract.